You must use citations when:

 Noodletools will not only help you create your footnotes and bibliography, it also will help you stay organized.
 When you create a project, you have the ability to record, link, and track your sources, attach notecards, make an outline, export a bibliography, and copy/paste footnotes into your paper.
 You also may share your project with your teacher and/or classmates.

 For history assignments, you should use Chicago Style bibliography and footnotes, and choose the "advanced" option to get the most types of citation forms.
-If you have any questions about citations, please chat with a librarian using OWHL Answers.
-We are here to help!

 If you are planning on working in the sciences and doing research throughout your career, I recommend you start using Mendeley as a bibliographic control software.
 An account created today can be carried with you once you graduate from Andover.
 It is one of the 'chosen' software programs for scientific information control.
 Just image a scenario where you have dozens of pdf articles and you can search these while you are writing your paper!
 See the science liaison at the OWHL for more details.